mondesirm/social-app/README.md

 - Authentication is required to access the website content.
 - Logging in on multiple devices with the same account is restricted.
 - No email address verification is done, use any username you like.
-- Programming languages preferences are done during the registration.
+- Tags preferences are done during the registration.
 - A chat between 2 users is unlocked when they become friends by following each other.